 A civil marriage ceremony requires a valid passport and an original and copy of birth certificates annotated and translated by an authorized translator certified in Spanish.
 Death and divorce decrees are required if applicable.
-Refer to your Certified Destination Wedding Specialist for more details.
+Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency